Military history of the Neo-Assyrian Empire: Middle Assyrian

 Under Shamshi-Adad I (1813–1791 BC) and his successor Ishme-Dagan (1790–1754 BC), Assyria was the seat of a regional empire controlling northern Mesopotamia and regions in Asia Minor and northern Syria.
 From 1365 to 1076 BC, Assyria became a major empire and world power, rivalling Egypt.
 Kings such as Ashur-uballit I (1365–1330 BC), Enlil-nirari (1329–1308 BC), Arik-den-ili (c.
 1307–1296 BC), Adad-nirari I (1295–1275 BC), Shalmaneser I (1274–1245 BC), Tukulti-Ninurta I (1244–1208 BC), Ashur-resh-ishi I (1133–1116 BC) and Tiglath-Pileser I (1115–1077 BC) forged an empire which at its peak stretched from the Mediterranean Sea to the Caspian Sea, and from the foothills of the Caucasus to Arabia.
 The 11th and 10th centuries BC were a dark age for the entire Near East, North Africa, Caucasus, Mediterranean and Balkan regions, with great upheavals and mass movements of people.
 Despite the apparent weakness of Assyria, at heart it remained a solid, well defended nation whose warriors were the best in the world.
 Assyria, with its stable monarchy and secure borders, was in a stronger position during this time than potential rivals such as Egypt, Babylonia, Elam, Phrygia, Urartu, Persia and Media.

 Information on the Assyrian army during this time is difficult to make out.
 The Assyrians were able to establish their independence on two occasions, during the Old Assyrian Empire and the Middle Assyrian Empire, with the latter reaching as far as Babylon in their pursuit of conquest.
 However, military tactics mainly involved using troops raised from farmers who had finished planting their fields and so could campaign for the king until harvest time called for their attention again.
 The result was that military campaigning was limited to a few months of the year.
 As a result, armies could not conquer vast amounts of land without having to rest (and hence allow their enemy to recover) and even if they did they would not be able to garrison conquered lands with troops for long.

 Organization of the military

 The Assyrian army's hierarchy was typical of the Mesopotamian armies at the time.
 The King whose rule was sanctioned by the gods, would be the commander of the entire army of the Empire.
 He would appoint senior officers on certain occasions to campaign in his place if his presence on the battlefield could or had to be spared.
+Such officials included family members (for instance Adad-nirari III's mother Shammuramat and Sargon II's brother Sin-ahu-usur) or influential generals and courtiers (for instance turtanus such as Dayyan-Assur and Shamshi-ilu).
 The Neo-Assyrian Empire took advantage of many different types and styles of militaristic vessels and engines for warfare.
 This includes chariots, cavalry, and siege engines.